HEA - Avocado

 Cost of Tariffs

-Australia remains the largest single market for avocados importing 59% by value, where there are no tariffs because of CER.
-South Korea is a growth market and currently has a tariff at 6% which has decreased from 12% in 2020.
-Under the New Zealand-Korea FTA, the tariff for avocados will decrease to zero by 2024.
-Under CPTPP, the tariff into Japan was removed on 30 December 2018.
-The tariff rate in Taiwan was also removed in 2018, under the ANZTEC Agreement.
+Australia remains the largest single market for avocados, where there are no tariffs because of CER.
+Under the New Zealand-Korea FTA, the tariff for avocados decreased to zero in 2024, where previously the tariff was 6% in 2022, decreasing from 12% in 2020.
+In 2018, the tariff into Japan was removed under CPTPP, as was the tariff into Taiwan under the ANZTEC Agreement.

-The 30% tariff imposed by India may be stifling export growth to this market.
-Tariffs on exports to India represents 45% of tariff costs which is paid on just 2% of export value.
+India imposes a 30% tariff which may be stifling export growth to this market.
+Tariffs on exports to India now represents 93% of tariff costs which is paid on just 4% of export value.
 High tariffs are likely to remain as negotiations on a New Zealand-India FTA have stalled.
-The tariffs imposed by South Korea and India costs each avocado grower an average of $711.
+The USA imposes a tariff of 11.2c/kg on avocados, which equates to 4.6% of export value.
+Tariffs cost each of the 1,600 avocado grower an average of $264.

 Countries